 Currently, Global Partnerships has a team based out of Seattle, WA, USA; Santa Barbara, CA, USA; Managua, Nicaragua; and Nairobi, Kenya.

 Chief Executive Officer

-Rick Beckett is the president and CEO of Global Partnerships and has led the organization's strategic expansion as a social investor since 2006.
+Rick Beckett is the CEO of Global Partnerships and has led the organization's strategic expansion as a social investor since 2006.
 Prior to joining Global Partnerships, Rick was managing director of a $112 million private equity fund investing in middle-market companies and early stage ventures.
 Rick spent 10 years at McKinsey & Company where he served financial institution and healthcare clients on strategy and performance.
 He specialized in helping not-for-profit organizations achieve superior results in competitive markets.
 While at McKinsey, Rick co-authored the bestselling book Real Change Leaders: How You Can Create Growth And Performance At Your Company.
 He holds a B.A. with distinction in economics from Stanford University, and an M.B.A. as an Arjay Miller Scholar from the Stanford Graduate School of Business.
 Rick has served on the boards of directors of numerous privately held portfolio companies and not-for-profit organizations, including Direct Relief International and The Initiative for Global Development.

 Chief Impact & Research Officer